 My post on postpartum comforts outlines some of my very best advice — since this post is already twelve miles long, I’ll just let you click on over to that.

 I bet you CAME to this post because you’re nervous about tearing, and likely other things — like the epidural the IV.
-My Online Prenatal Class covers everything from 3rd trimester testing, up through your first months home with the baby.
+This Online Prenatal Class covers everything from 3rd-trimester testing, up through your first months home with the baby.